mostafa-ja/sigma-binary/README.md

 # Sigma-Binary: Evaluating the Robustness of Adversarial Defenses in Malware Detection

-This repository accompanies the paper **Evaluating the Robustness of Adversarial Defenses in Malware Detection Systems**, which has been submitted to IEEE Transactions on Information Forensics & Security (T-IFS) and is currently under review.
+Welcome to the official repository for **"Evaluating the Robustness of Adversarial Defenses in Malware Detection Systems"**, a research paper currently under review at *IEEE Transactions on Information Forensics & Security (T-IFS)*.

+📄 **Paper:** You can access the latest version of the paper on [arXiv](https://arxiv.org/abs/2505.09342).

+This repository includes the code, datasets, and instructions necessary to reproduce the experiments and results presented in the paper.

 ## 📌 Overview